 There are a few things to consider regarding what water to use for betta fish.
-All fish species have a particular set of water requirements to remain healthy, and siamese fighting fish are no different.
-It is always wise to check with a qualified aquarium specialist to get the most accurate information on what water parameters are ideal for your fish and what type of water is best to use.
+It’s always wise to check with a qualified aquarium specialist to get the most accurate information on what water parameters are ideal for your fish and what type of water is best to use.

-While tap water is typically fine for betta fish, filtered or distilled water may be better options.
-Tap water contains chlorine and chloramines, which you should remove using a water conditioner.
+While tap water is typically fine for betta fish, filtered or distilled water may be a better option.
+Tap water contains chlorine and chloramines, which you should remove with a water conditioner.
 Bettas also do well in warmer temperatures, between 78°F to 80°F (25.5°C – 26.7°C), and a neutral to slightly acidic pH level of 6-7.5 is perfect.

-Whether you already have a betta fish and are looking for a better water source, or you are setting up your first betta tank and want to do best by your new betta fish, this short article will take you through the most popular water sources and how to make it safe for your betta.
+Whether you already have a betta fish and are looking for a better water source, or you are setting up your first betta tank, this short article will take you through the most popular water sources and will discuss which is the best water for betta fish.

 Betta fish are pretty hardy and can survive in a wide range of water conditions.
 However, they will thrive and be much healthier in water that meets their specific needs.

 In the wild, bettas live in warm, slow-moving streams and rivers with plenty of vegetation.
 They are also known to inhabit rice paddies, ditches, and canals.

 Deciding on what kind of water for betta fish is not so straightforward, but with an understanding of a betta’s native habitat and the typical water parameters that they are used to, you can find the best source of water to use in your area.
 Alternatively, you can establish a water treatment routine that can be copied each time you carry out a water change.

 There are many water sources and types that you can choose from, each with its own set of benefits and drawbacks.
 The most popular water sources used by fish keepers are:

 - Bottled water (Distilled water, Mineral Water/Spring Water)

 - Rain Water